kmnx/wafflesolver/README.md

 # wafflesolver
 solver for the https://wafflegame.net/ word game

+Steps:
+wordlist preprocessing,
-Uses Wordlist preprocessing, bruteforce with recursion to get solution, then A*/Astar to find shortest path to solution
+bruteforce with recursion to get solution,
+A*/Astar to find shortest path to solution